mayadata-io/culture/PLEDGE.md

 14. Prateek Pandey, signed the pledge on 01-Mar-2018
 15. Mayank Patel, signed the pledge on 01-Mar-2018
 16. Jan Kryl, signed the pledge on 01-Mar-2018.
+17. Ranjith Raveendran, signed the pledge on 01-Mar-2018.